ewink1977/EmployeeBBS/README.md

 <h2>Goals</h2>
 <p>When complete, the system should:</p>
 <ul>
-  <li>Allow a user to create an account, and log in with that account.
+  <li>Allow a user to create an account, and log in with that account. <strong>FEATURE COMPLETE</strong>
     <ul>
       <li>Users will be able to upload a profile picture to use with their account.
 The will also be able to edit their account information, including changing their username and password.</li>
       <li>Admins will be able to edit user's accounts, including being able to change a user's password (in the case a user forgets it and gets locked out).</li>